MOVIDIVINITA/Tweets-NameEntityRecognition-NLP/README.md

 # Tweets-NameEntityRecognition-NLP
-Extracting appropriate name entities using both NLTK and SpaCy and identifying the most frequently mentioned company in these tweets.
+This repository focuses on extracting appropriate name entities using both NLTK and SpaCy Name Entity Recognition models and identifying the most frequently mentioned company in these tweets.

+Name Entity Recognition is a very useful method to extract relevant information from unstructured text and can be extremely useful for various business usecases.